-Local experts on old and new POPs pesticides inventory 700 24 The expert(s) will: (a) develop comprehensive work plan for reviewing and updating the pesticide inventory; (b) develop special inventory forms to facilitate the inventory process; (c) describe the step-by-step methodology for inventory preparation; (d) coordinate the process of data collection; (e) collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; (f) update original NIP inventories, action plans and prioritization (g) draft new POPs inventories action plans and prioritization of the relevant POPs chemicals.
-Local avecate on old and 700 24 The expert (s) will: Local experts on old and 700 24 ' ' ' new industrial POPs (a) develop comprehensive work plan for reviewing and updating the inventories on inventory POPs industrial chemicals; (b) develop special inventory forms to facilitate the inventory process; (c) assist the laboratory analysis of the collected samples;
+Local ayperts on old and 250 30 The expert(s) will:

+Local experts on old and 230 30 (a) develop comprehensive work plan for

+new POPs pesticides reviewing and updating the pesticide inventory;

+inventory

+(b) develop special inventory forms to facilitate

+the inventory process;

+(c) describe the step-by-step methodology for

+inventory preparation;

+(d) coordinate the process of data collection;

+(e) collect and assess statistical data linked with

+POPs pesticides and obsolete POPs pesticides

+presence in the country;

+(f) update original NIP inventories, action plans

+and prioritization

+(g) draft new POPs inventories action plans and

+prioritization of the relevant POPs chemicals.

+Local experts on old and 250 30 The expert (s) will:

+new industrial POPs (a) develop comprehensive work plan for

+reviewing and updating the inventories on

+inventory POPs industrial chemicals;

+(b) develop special inventory forms to facilitate

+the inventory process;

+(c) assist the laboratory analysis of the

+collected samples;

 (d) describe the step-by-step methodology for

 inventory definition;

-(e) coordinate the process of data collection; (f) collect available statistical data linked with the
+(e) coordinate the process of data collection; (f)

+collect available statistical data linked with the

 new industrial POPs;

 (g) organize regular meetings with the

 workgroup(s) members;

-(h) assess the collected inventory data;(i) create the following inventories:
+(h) assess the collected inventory data;

+(i) create the following inventories:

 Annex A - industrial chemicals

 • Annex B - chemicals

 (j) develop action plans on:

-• Activity: production, import and export,
+Activity: production, import and export,

 use, identification, labelling, storage and

 disposal of industrial POPs;

 • Activity: production, import and export,

 use, stockpiles and wastes of Annex B

 chemicals, if used in the country;

 Activity: register for specific exemptions

 and the continuing need for exemptions (article

 4);

 • Strategy: identification of stockpiles,

+articles in use and wastes.

 articles in use and wastes.